+The South Africa retail industry is expected to grow, according to Euromonitor.
 However, that growth might be affected by economic instability and additional labor disputes within the mining industry.
-As a mature market, South Africa has limited retail expansion opportunities compared to other African countries where organized activity by retail chains is either limited or nearly non-existent.
+Because it is a mature market, South Africa has limited remaining retail expansion opportunities compared to other African countries where organized retail chain locations have yet to be established and any other activity by retail chains is either limited or almost non-existent.

-Economic, Infrastructure and Other Factors
+Economics, Infrastructure, and Other Factors

 Billionaire Population Expected to Grow

-Internet retailing has been increasing steadily in Africa, seeing double-digit growth in past years, partly due to the rapidly increasing sale and use of smartphones and other mobile devices.
-As virtual retailers expand into the African markets, the orientation of African consumers toward mobile technology should motivate more than one retailer to put emphasis on developing m-commerce.
-It's possible they'll skip the development of online Internet shopping websites altogether.
+Internet retailing has seen double-digit growth in recent years with increasing sales of smartphones and other mobile devices.
+As virtual retailers expand into the African markets, the orientation of African consumers toward mobile technology should motivate more than one retailer to emphasize mobile commerce (m-commerce).
+It is possible that retailers will skip the development of online Internet shopping websites altogether.

 The Most Significant Retailers

 One of the greatest boosts to South African retailing was the 2013 corporate buyout of Massmart by Walmart, the largest U.S. retailer.
-The $2.4 billion deal gave Walmart access to over 50 million new customers, according to BusinessDayOnline.
+The $2.4 billion deal gave Walmart access to over 50 million new customers, according to BusinessDay online.
 With this foothold in the African retail industry, Massmart leaders launched a pilot store in Nigeria in 2014 that was designed to directly compete with Africa's largest domestic retail chains: ShopRite, Pick n Pay, and the SPAR Group.